African-American History by the Sea on Florida’s Historic Coast

 Butler Beach Today

 Today, Butler’s remaining property is divided into two county parks.
 Beachside, Frank Butler Park East (5860 A1A South) has free parking, beach access, restrooms, showers, BBQ grills and picnic pavilion.
 Just a few hundred yards north on A1A, Frank Butler Park West (399 Riverside Blvd.) features similar amenities (except for showers and beach access) and a great view of the Intracoastal Waterway.
-It also has a boat ramp (now undergoing repairs so check its status before using).
+It also has a boat ramp.

 Between the two parks, the Mary Street Beach ramp takes drivers to the beach ($10 per car for beach access).
 To the right before the pay station, unpaved Gloria Avenue has free beach parking and passes through what was once the heart of Butler Beach.
 The few streets in this area bear the names given to them by Butler in honor of women in his family including Mary, Minnie and Gloria (his granddaughter).